16: No Such Thing As A Ghost In Poland

 Well, here's one that we could break.
 Yep.

-Oh, there are what?
+there are quite big.

 10 in a minute, I reckon.
 Is it like crackers?
 They draw your mouth out so you think it's easy.